grantsrb/cogmtc/README.md

         language and actions.
     "blind_lang": bool
-        if true, the observations are zeroed out during language training creating the effect of the model purely learning language.
+        if true, the observations are zeroed out during language training, creating the effect of the model purely learning language.
 If false, this variable is effectively ignorned.
         Defaults to False.